 "There is an ongoing, unfolding revelation given to those who look into the unseen.
-While multitudes are taken up with the temporary shadows, there are those who look beyond the darkness, beyond the light afflictions, to see the Light that shines ever more.
+While multitudes are taken up with the temporary shadows, there are those who look beyond the darkness, beyond the afflictions, and see the Light that shines ever more.
 They look beyond the chains that bind.

 They see Christ's liberty and are joined to it.